-While naloxone will reverse some, but not all, symptoms caused by a tramadol (Ultram, ConZip) overdose, the risk of seizures is also increased with naloxone administration with tramadol, and may require treatment with an anti-seizure medication.
+While naloxone will reverse some, but not all, symptoms caused by a tramadol (Ultram, ConZip) overdose, the risk of seizures is also increased and may require treatment with an anti-seizure medication.

 Opioid Withdrawal Symptoms

-In patients who are opioid-dependent, withdrawal symptoms can occur after administration of naloxone.
+In patients who are dependent on opioids, withdrawal symptoms can occur suddenly after they receive naloxone.